akhoury/request-promise-cache/README.md

 ### Other promise libraries?

-By default, this module sses the native javascript [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) introduced in Node.js 0.12+, however you can use it with others, by passing your own `Promise` constructor
+By default, this module uses the native javascript [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) introduced in Node.js 0.12+, however you can use it with others, by passing your own `Promise` constructor

 ```javascript